-ness of our contribution regarding the extrema detection method M2.
-Indeed, except Osler (1998) and Chang and Osler (1999) who mentioned briefly these prices, most of previous studies which focused on chart patterns have not given much interest to high and low prices.
-However in practice, the majority of practitioners, in particular dealers, use these kinds of prices since their technical strategies are built on bar charts.
+The detected extrema are analyzed through twelve recognition pattern algorithms, each of them corresponding to a defined chart pattern.
+Our purpose is to analyze the predictability and profitability of each type of chart pattern.
+In addition, we intend to test the usefulness of our contribution regarding the extrema detection method M2.
+Although Osler (1998) and Chang and Osler (1999) briefly mention these prices, most of the previous studies focused on chart patterns do not give much interest to high and low prices.
+This is in sharp contrast to the majority of practitioners (in particular dealers and traders) who use high and low prices in their technical strategies through bar charts and candlesticks.
 In addition, Fiess and MacDonald (2002) show that high, low and close prices carry useful information for forecasting the volatility as well as the level of future exchange rates.
 Consequently, in our framework, we investigate also the sensitivity of the chart patterns to the extrema detection methods M1 and M2.
 To evaluate the statistical significance of our results, we run a Monte Carlo simulation.
 We simulate a geometric Brownian motion to construct artificial series.
 Each of them has the same length, mean, variance and starting value as the original observations.

-Our results show the apparent existence of some chart patterns in the Euro/Dollar intradaily foreign exchange rate.
+Our results show the apparent existence of some chart patterns in the Euro/Dollar intra-daily foreign exchange rate.
 More than one half of the detected patterns, according to M1 and M2, seem to have a significant predictive success.
 Nevertheless, only two patterns from our sample of twelve present a significant profitability which is however too small to cover the transaction costs.
 We show, moreover, that the extrema detection method M2 provides higher but riskier profits than those provided by M1.
 These findings are in accordance with those found by Levy (1971), Osler (1998), Dempster and Jones (1998a), Chang and Osler (1999).

 The paper is organized as follows.
 In Section 2, we summarize the most recent empirical studies which have focused on technical analysis, particularly on chart patterns.
 Section 3 is dedicated to the methodology adopted for both the extrema detection methods M1 and M2, and to the pattern recognition algorithms.
-This Section includes also details about the two criteria used for the analysis of the observed technical patterns: predictability and profitability.
-In Section 4, we analyze and describe the data. empirical results are exposed in Section 5.
+The section also includes details about the two criteria used for the analysis of the observed technical patterns: predictability and profitability.
+In Section 4, we analyze and describe the data.
+Empirical results are exposed in Section 5.
 We conclude in Section 6.